Supercritical fluid chromatography: Sample preparation

-This process can be sped up by using supercritical fluid.

 Mobile phase

 The mobile phase is composed primarily of supercritical carbon dioxide, but since CO2 on its own is too non-polar to effectively elute many analytes, cosolvents are added to modify the mobile phase polarity.
 Cosolvents are typically simple alcohols like methanol, ethanol, or isopropyl alcohol.
 Other solvents such as acetonitrile, chloroform, or ethyl acetate can be used as modifiers.
 For food-grade materials, the selected cosolvent is often ethanol or ethyl acetate, both of which are generally recognized as safe (GRAS).
 The solvent limitations are system and column based.

 Drawbacks

-There have been a few technical issues that have limited adoption of SFC technology, first of which is the high pressure operating conditions.
+There have been a few technical issues that have limited adoption of SFC technology in the past.
+First of all, is the need to keep a high gas pressure in the operating conditions.
 High-pressure vessels are expensive and bulky, and special materials are often needed to avoid dissolving gaskets and O-rings in the supercritical fluid.
-A second drawback is difficulty in maintaining pressure (backpressure regulation).
-Whereas liquids are nearly incompressible, so their densities are constant regardless of pressure, supercritical fluids are highly compressible and their physical properties change with pressure - such as the pressure drop across a packed-bed column.
+A second drawback is difficulty in maintaining pressure constant (by back-pressure regulation).
+Whereas liquids are nearly incompressible, so their densities are constant regardless of pressure, supercritical fluids are highly compressible and their physical properties change with pressure – such as the pressure drop across a packed-bed column.
 Currently, automated backpressure regulators can maintain a constant pressure in the column even if flow rate varies, mitigating this problem.
 A third drawback is difficulty in gas/liquid separation during collection of product.
 Upon depressurization, the CO2 rapidly turns into gas and aerosolizes any dissolved analyte in the process.
 Cyclone separators have lessened difficulties in gas/liquid separations.